In late September I joined forty-four thousand fellow visitors for a tour of central Berlin.

 As the capital of Germany and the second largest city in the European Union, it is a center of international influence.
 Yet, the city cannot, and probably should not, distance itself from its association with Nazism and the Holocaust.

 A day earlier, our walking tour stopped at a weedy gravel parking lot on a side street.
-In any modern city, such a space would be prime real estate.
-However, the spot remains undeveloped.
+In any booming city, such a space would be prime real estate.
+However, this spot remains undeveloped intentionally.
 It is the former site of Hitler’s bunker.

 When the Allies surrounded Berlin in 1945, Hitler retreated to the bunker to contemplate his final days.
 There, on April 29, he married Eva Braun.
 Forty hours later they both committed suicide.
 There is no plaque or monument.